fjp/fjp.github.io/_posts/ros/2019-03-06-ros-kalman-filter.md

 ## Reference

-This post follows the EKFLab from the Robotics Nanodegree of Udacity found [here](https://eu.udacity.com/course/robotics-software-engineer--nd209)
+This post is a summary of the EKFLab from the Robotics Nanodegree of Udacity found [here](https://eu.udacity.com/course/robotics-software-engineer--nd209)